 What are the New Door Hardware Finish Trends?

-  What are the latest trends in residential hardware finishes that we at ACME Locksmith are seeing and forecasting in the Arizona market?
+What are the latest trends in residential hardware finishes that our Arizona Residential Locksmith Service is seeing and forecasting in the Arizona market?

 The main door hardware trends we see are seeing include new hardware finishes and coatings, new hardware styles, and new capabilities and security features.
 We’re going to focus on new hardware finishes and coatings in this article.

 In Arizona, the most popular door hardware finish is satin nickel, and it has been for a number of years.
 Oil rubbed bronze also continues to be very popular and runs second to satin nickel.
 When you walk though a new neighborhood, these two hardware finishes adorn over 75% of the doors.But there is one new door hardware finish that is gaining quick popularity.
 That is matte black, also called iron black depending on the manufacture.

 Several residential hardware manufacturers have recently reintroduced the matte black finish.
 It’s been an option for high-end specialty door companies for years, but the more common manufacturers whose price points are much lower have started to release it.